bm98/FS20_HudBar/ReadMe-FlightBag.txt

 - Update Improve focus capture and release for scrollable items
 - Update Uses LVar Get via SimVar framework (Set of such LVars still needs the WASM module)
 - Refactoring, complete rework of the DataProvider DLLs
+- Update MapLib to comply with OSM tile policy (2 concurrent DL only)
+- Update QuickGuide

 V 0.64-B64 (not published)
 - Refactoring, complete rework of the DataProvider DLLs